Local Quasiconvexity of Groups acting on Small Cancellation Complexes: Quasiconvexity and Perimeter-reduction

 \begin{defn}[Relative finite generation] Let $X$ be a 2-complex, and let $\mc H$ be a subgroup of $\aut( X)$.
 We say that $\mc H$ is \emph{finitely generated relative to $0$-cell stabilizers} if there is a finite number of $0$-cells $v_1, \dots ,v_n$ and a finite subset $S \subset \mc H$ such that $S\cup \bigcup_{i=1}^n \mc H_{v_i}$ is a generating set for $\mc H$.
 We use the notation $\mc H_{v}=\stabilizer_{\mc H}(v)$. \end{defn}

 \begin{thm}[Local Quasiconvexity Criterion] Let $X$ be a $C'(1/6)$ complex that is simply-connected, thin, $L$-circumscribed, and satisfies the Perimeter-reduction hypothesis.

 If $\mc H<\aut (X)$ is finitely generated relative to a finite collection of $0$-cell stabilizers.
-Then there exists a $3L$-quasiconvex, connected, $\mc H$-cocompact subcomplex of $X$. \end{thm} \begin{proof}[Proof of Theorem~\ref{thm:lqc-criteria}] By Lemma~\ref{lem:No-shells-Complex}, there is a connected $\mc H$-cocompact subcomplex $Y \subset X$ with no missing $3$-shells.
-By Lemma~\ref{lem:No-shells-convexity}, $Y$ is a $3L$-quasiconvex subcomplex of $X$. \end{proof}
+Then there exists a connected and quasi-isometrically embedded $\mc H$-cocompact subcomplex of $X$. \end{thm}

-The following provides a starting point for the proof of Theorem~\ref{thm:lqc-criteria}. \begin{lem}[Initial subcomplex] Let $X$ be a connected thin 2-complex.
+The proof is discussed after the following two lemmas. \begin{lem}[Initial subcomplex] Let $X$ be a connected thin 2-complex.
 Let $\mc H$ be a subgroup of $\aut( X)$ and suppose that $\mc H$ is finitely generated relative to a finite collection of $0$-cell stabilizers.

 If $C$ is a compact subcomplex of $X$, then there is a connected and compact subcomplex $Y_0$ containing $C$ such that: \begin{enumerate} \item $\mc H$ is finitely generated relative to the stabilizers of a collection of $0$-cells of $Y_0$, and \item $Y=\bigcup_{g \in \mc H} g Y_0$ is a connected $\mc H$-cocompact subcomplex of $X$. \end{enumerate} \end{lem} \begin{proof} As $\mc H$ is finitely generated relative to $0$-cell stabilizers, there is a subset $S=\{g_1, \dots , g_m\} \subset \mc H$ and $0$-cells $x_1, \dots , x_n$ of $X$ such that $\mc H$ is generated by $S \cup \bigcup_{i=1}^n \mc H_{x_i}$, where $\mc H_{x}$ denotes the stabilizer of $x$ in $\mc H$.